 When a patient starts to experience symptoms, treatment is often offered.
 The exact type of treatment is based on the cause of the goiter and the patient’s preferences.
 In some cases, thyroid surgery is the best treatment option.
 Discuss any possible symptoms or concerns you may have with your primary care provider, an endocrinologist, or an ENT (ear, nose, and throat) specialist, or otolaryngologist.

 What Questions Should I Ask My Doctor?

-- How is spasmodic dysphonia diagnosed?
+- How big is my goiter?